-I believe theme based worship is effective and soulful.
-I believe that within every month there should be a sermon that focuses on a call to action and change, introspection that bring us closer to mystery and spirit and a more intellectual sermon (e.g., UU history, theology, neuroscience, etc).
-I rely strongly on the words (including poetry) and deeds of prophetic women and men as my primary source.
-I pull in a variety of religious influences in my preaching, Hinduism, Buddhism, Judaism, Sufism and to a lesser extent Christianity.
-I also include language that is inspirational for our humanists by including scientific sources of mystery and awe in my sermons.
-Gratitude, forgiveness, welcome and silence/breathing are recurrent sub-themes in worship I lead.
-I include a message of hope in every sermon.
-Humor is a part of every sermon I preach.
+Rev. Alexa believes theme based worship is effective and soulful.
+She believes that within every month there should be a sermon that focuses on a call to action and change, introspection that bring us closer to mystery and spirit and a more intellectual sermon (e.g., UU history, theology, neuroscience, etc).
+She relies strongly on the words (including poetry) and deeds of prophetic women and men as her primary source.
+She pulls in a variety of religious influences and voices in her preaching, Hinduism, Buddhism, Judaism, Sufism and to a lesser extent Christianity.
+She also includes language that is inspirational for humanists by including scientific sources of mystery and awe in her sermons.
+Gratitude, forgiveness, welcome and silence/breathing are recurrent sub-themes in worship she leads.
+She includes a message of hope in every sermon.
+Humor is part of every sermon she preaches.

 December 31, 2017 “Theology and Pajamas” presented with lay leaders